 Rules for standard vehicle operation are enforced 24 hours, all year.
 This includes speeding, excessive noise, parking in fire lanes, handicap stalls, loading docks, on grass, etc. Enforcement of parking permits/passes begins the first day of class each Fall and Spring semester.

-- Daily parking passes ($3) are required from 6am until 4pm on class days during the Fall and Spring semesters.
+A: Daily parking passes ($3) are required from 6:00am until 4:00pm on class days during the Spring and Fall semesters.
 All other times are open/free parking.

 Payments of cash, check (to “UH Hilo”), and VISA/Mastercard are welcome.

 |Violation||Fine||15-Working Day Non-Payment Penalty|